Mr-Sheep/blog/content/blog/no-thank-you-adobe/no-thank-you-adobe.md

 {{< figure src="/blog/no-thank-you-adobe/process-list.webp" caption="Process List" class="center-fig">}}

-(Don'f forget we also have "Creative Cloud Helper", "Core Sync", "CCXProcess_", and "CCLibrary"...)
+(Don't forget we also have "Creative Cloud Helper", "Core Sync", "CCXProcess_", and "CCLibrary"...)

 Simply removing the `com.adobe` plists from `/Library/LaunchAgents/` and `~/Library/LaunAgents` can prevent them from starting up at login, but not after quitting an adobe app.